EBC Trek & Stay at Everest Base Camp Proper

 • Cross one of the world’s greatest treks off your bucket list

-• Climb the famous and rugged Kala Pathar for spectacular views of Everest in her entirety
+• Climb the famous Kala Pathar for spectacular views of Everest in her entirety

 • See Everest and the Himalayas from the air while flying to and from Lukla